digimbyte/FirebaseDevelopers/Cloud Functions/Firestore Admin Manager.md

 ## TASK: Add a custom claim to a user based on a firestore document
-No more need to create one time websites, console commands, or exploitable interfaces to add roles to users Manage it directly inside a secured firestore document.
+No more need to create one time websites, console commands, or exploitable interfaces to add roles to users.

+Manage it directly inside a secured firestore document.

 ## How to use: